Zendeni/playing_with_python/windows_network_list/README.md

 ## Description

 This script reads the Windows Registry to retrieve and display a list of networks that the system has joined.
 It shows the network name and the associated MAC address.
+Be sure that all values point to the correct position and you have all the privs of reading them.
 ## Usage

 ```sh